By Charles Morgan and Hubert Walker for CoinWeek ….

-Keep that in mind as you consider our list; “The Top 10 Women on Coins“.
+Keep that in mind as you consider our list of the Top 10 Women on Coins.

-Having said that, we realize one or two selections may be more “obscure” than the others.
-We hope that by writing about them we’ve satisfied a curiosity you didn’t even know you had, perhaps starting with…
+We realize one or two selections may be more “obscure” than the others.
+But we hope that by writing about them we’ve satisfied a curiosity you didn’t even know you had, perhaps starting with…

 Marianne is the national symbol of the Republic of France, a fusion of the personifications of Liberty and Reason.
 Born of the 18th-century Enlightenment, she has stood for Democracy at its best and, sometimes, at its worst.